xdrpp/stc/cmd/stc/stc.1.md

   you relaunch a network with a different network ID, in which case you need to delete the old `network_id` file.

+* `native_asset` shows how to render the native asset.
+This defaults to `XLM` for the stellar main network, and `TestXLM` for the stellar test network.
+For other networks, or if the file is just blank, it defaults to the string `NATIVE`.
+Note that this only controls how the asset is rendered not parsed.
+When parsing, any string not ending ":IssuerAccountID" is considered the native asset.

 * `horizon` corresponds to the base URL of the horizon instance to use for this network.
 You may wish to change this URL to use your own local validator if you are running one, or else that of an exchange